-As most of the liver and spleen are protected by the ribcage, and may not have been directly compressed by the seal (perhaps except of the lower right lobe of the liver), it is conceivable that the pressure generated by the seal below the ribcage was indirectly transmitted through the abdominal space to the liver thus affecting hepatic blood flow.
+We used ICG clearance to assess hepatic flow before LBNP (Cherrick et al. 1960; Valenza et al. 2003) because application of the seal at the UA position might influence hepatic perfusion.
+At rest, before LBNP, hepatic perfusion was reduced by 11% with UA compared to IC.
+As most of the liver and spleen are protected by the ribcage, and may not have been directly compressed by the seal (except perhaps the lower right lobe of the liver), it is conceivable that the pressure generated by the seal below the ribcage was indirectly transmitted through the abdominal space to the liver thus affecting hepatic blood flow.
 However, the effect need not be direct.
 The likely reduction in central blood volume in itself increases sympathetic activity and reduces splanchnic blood flow (Brooksby and Donald 1971).

 Thoracic impedance is affected by ventilation (Dowell et al. 1969).
-Application of the seal at UA could cause differences in regional lung volumes (Frerichs et al. 2005) as well as in the depth of breathing (Furlan et al. 2001).
+Application of the seal at UA could have caused differences in regional lung volumes (Frerichs et al. 2005) as well as in the depth of breathing (Furlan et al. 2001).
 In our study, hemodynamic data were obtained with the Finometer system.
 Finometer measurements correlate well with intra-arterial measurements of blood pressure (Imholz et al. 1990) and have been validated in subjects undergoing stress situations (Parati et al. 1989).
 Hemodynamic monitoring with the Finometer system has its own limitations since it may be affected by bias and drift and, therefore, relative changes in blood pressure were analyzed rather than absolute values (Lee et al. 2004).
 To avoid drift, we calibrated to absolute values from conventional cuff measurements on the contralateral upper arm every 15 min.

 There are some limitations in this study.
 First, it cannot be ruled out that sympathetic neural activity was directly modulated by applying suction onto the abdominal area, in addition to cardiovascular reflex effects.
-It appears, however, that most likely the effects observed in this study resulted from the corresponding blood volume shifts (Cai et al. 2000, Ebert et al. 1986, Pomerant et al. 1970).
+It appears, however, that most likely the effects observed in this study resulted from the corresponding blood volume shifts (Cai et al. 2000; Ebert et al. 1986; Pomerant et al. 1970).
 It is also conceivable that the pressure applied at the sealing was not always identical at each LBNP even in the same subject and this could have affected the results.
-Second, even if the effects of the seal were most likely mediated by changes in intra-abdominal pressures, intra-abdominal pressure was not measured in this study.
+Second, even though the effects of the seal were most likely mediated by changes in intra-abdominal pressures, intra-abdominal pressure was not measured in this study.
 While intravesical pressure may be a good surrogate for intra-abdominal pressure in the clinical setting, in this study one would have to measure small pressure changes in the upper abdomen which are not accessible by non-invasive and indirect means.
-Furthermore, thoracic impedance and ICG elimination are indirect measures, but they indicate thoracic fluid content, splanchnic flow and liver blood flow (Rowell et al. 1972) with sufficient reliability, and have been repeatedly used for this purpose in previous studies (Brown et al. 1966, Cai et al. 2000, Hinghofer-Szalkay et al. 2008).
+Furthermore, thoracic impedance and ICG elimination are indirect measures, but they indicate thoracic fluid content, splanchnic flow and liver blood flow (Rowell et al. 1972) with sufficient reliability, and have been repeatedly used for this purpose in previous studies (Brown et al. 1966; Cai et al. 2000).

 To summarize, LBNP sealing positions influenced hemodynamic responses to LBNP, and sealing attachment had an effect of its own.
 Liver blood flow and thoracic impedance were different between the two sealing locations pre-LBNP, an effect largely attributable to pressure exerted by the seal at these sites.
-During LBNP, a larger increase in heart rate was observed with UA, as opposed to IC, placement, secondary to a greater reduction in cardiac preload, as indicated by different degrees in thoracic impedance responses during LBNP.
+During LBNP, a larger increase in heart rate was observed with UA, as opposed to IC, placement, secondary to a greater reduction in cardiac preload, as indicated by different degrees in thoracic impedance responses during LBNP as well as by the decrease in splanchnic blood flow.